etendosoftware/docs/docs/developer-guide/etendo-classic/getting-started/installation/install-modules-in-etendo.md

         }
         ```

-    To expand only a specific module, you can use the `-Ppkg` flag and have defined the module in the *moduleDeps* configuration
+    To expand only a specific module, you can use the `-Ppkg` flag and have defined the module in the *moduleDeps* configuration.

      ```bash title="Terminal"
      ./gradlew expandModules -Ppkg=com.etendoerp.custommodule